 Can you tell us a bit more about your role and what you hope to achieve?

-I will be guiding the group to present useful, thought provoking information that might be useful for your creative business.
-I have experienced managing large design agencies and working as an independent designer/consultant, so I appreciate your challenges and what it might take to make you more successful.
+I will be guiding the group to present useful, thought provoking information that might be useful for creative business.
+I have experienced managing large design agencies and working as an independent designer/consultant, so I appreciate the challenges and what it takes to be more successful.

 What is your vision for the newly launched Association as a whole?